Dipan-Khatri/SOC-Incident-Response-Playbook/README.md

 ## 📌 Overview

 This project simulates a real-world **SOC (Security Operations Center) incident response workflow** using Splunk.
+This project simulates a **Level 1 SOC Analyst workflow** using SIEM tools.

 It demonstrates how a SOC analyst: